opszero/template-aws-lambda-python/README.md

 # Django on AWS Lambda

-Django run on AWS Lambda.
+Run Django on AWS Lambda without the need for any servers.
+Useful for APIs and other microservices.

 ## Usage